gschmutz/stream-processing-workshop/08-stream-processing-and-analytics-with-flink/README.md

 docker compose run --rm jikkou diff --files=/jikkou/card-topic-specs.yml
 ```

-> **What you should see:** Five entries, each marked `CREATE`, because the topics do not exist yet.
+> **What you should see:** Four entries, each marked `CREATE`, because the topics do not exist yet.
 After the first apply, running `diff` again will show no changes — confirming that the cluster already matches the spec.

 ### Apply the spec